FairRecKit/FairRecKitLib/README.md

 © Copyright Utrecht University (Department of Information and Computing Sciences)

 If you use FairRecKit in published research, please cite:
-> Christine Bauer, Lennard Chung, Aleksej Cornelissen, Isabelle van Dries-sel, Diede van der Hoorn, Yme de Jong, Lan Le, Sanaz Najiyan Tabriz, Ro-derick Spaans, Casper Thijsen, Robert Verbeeten, Vos Wesseling, & Fern Wieland (2023).
+> Christine Bauer, Lennard Chung, Aleksej Cornelissen, Isabelle van Driessel, Diede van der Hoorn, Yme de Jong, Lan Le, Sanaz Najiyan Tabriz, Roderick Spaans, Casper Thijsen, Robert Verbeeten, Vos Wesseling, & Fern Wieland (2023).
 FairRecKit: A Web-based analysis software for recommender evaluations.
 Proceedings of the 8th ACM SIGIR Conference on Human Information Interaction and Retrieval (CHIIR 2023), Austin, TX, USA, 19–23 March.
 DOI: [10.1145/3576840.3578274](https://doi.org/10.1145/3576840.3578274)

 # Installation Requirements
 FairRecKitLib utilises the scikit-surprise package, which relies on having a suitable C/C++ compiler present on the system to be able to install itself.
 For this purpose, make sure you have [Cython](https://pypi.org/project/Cython/) installed before attempting to install FairRecKitLib.
 If your system lacks a compiler, install the 'Desktop development with C++' build tools through the [Visual Studio installer](https://aka.ms/vs/17/release/vs_buildtools.exe).